jyotirmoy1997/Progress-Bar/README.md

 # Progress-Bar

-A simple progress bar using HTML, CSS and JavaScript
+A simple progress bar made using HTML, CSS and JavaScript